-Guests stay three nights at Rooms Hotel Kazbegi and trek into three of the area's finest valleys — Truso, Juta & Chaukhi, and the Mkinvartsveri alpine zone — with a flexible itinerary that lets the guide choose each day's route based on weather, conditions, and the group.
+Guests stay four nights at Rooms Hotel Kazbegi and trek into four of the area's finest valleys — Truso, Juta & Chaukhi, the Mkinvartsveri alpine zone, and the Gveleti gorge — with a flexible itinerary that lets the guide choose each day's route based on weather, conditions, and the group.

 Between hikes, the trip opens out into Georgian culture: a private wine tasting at a family cellar in Saguramo, a khinkali masterclass with local hosts, and the option to swap a day on foot for a day on horseback.
 Everything handled, from airport pickup in Tbilisi to drop-off.

-Over the trip, guests explore three of the four trekking areas below.
-The final choice is made day by day, based on weather, trail conditions, and group preferences.
+Over the trip, guests explore all four trekking areas below.
+The order is decided day by day, based on weather, trail conditions, and group preferences.

-Alpine trails above Stepantsminda toward the Gergeti glacier, reaching approximately 3,000 m with Mount Kazbegi (5,054 m) in front of you throughout.
+Alpine trails above Stepantsminda toward the Gergeti glacier, reaching approximately 3,000 m with Mkinvartsveri (5,054 m) in front of you throughout.
 The route climbs through Tsminda Sameba and into the alpine zone.

 Full day · up to 1,200 m elevation gain · Moderate to Challenging